 Your PFM plays a major role in continence, pelvic stability and sexual function and these vital muscles are impacted through pregnancy and delivery.
-We assess the strength and endurance of your PFM.
+We assess the impacts of pregnancy and birth on your pelvic floor muscles and determine the strength, endurance and coordination of your PFM.
 This is important after both vaginal and caesarean deliveries.

 From this assessment we will prescribe appropriate management strategies, which may include:

-Prescription of a specific/individualised PFM program to correct, prevent and manage incontinence, bladder urgency and prolapse, or to improve sexual function.
+Prescription of a specific/individualised PFM program to correct, prevent and manage any symptoms you may be experiencing post-birth.

-Appropriate post-natal exercises, including abdominal rehabilitation to speed up your recovery and help you get your pre pregnancy body back, and to better support your back and pelvis and reduce chances of developing back pain.
+Appropriate post-natal exercises, including abdominal rehabilitation to speed up your recovery to better support your back and pelvis and reduce chances of developing back pain.